 - Open PDF in Preview.
 This is the default viewer for iOS.
-If your PDF does not automatically open with this app, right-click on the PDF file, then select Open With > Preview.
+If yours does not automatically open with this app, right-click on the PDF file, then select Open With > Preview.

 - Enable Thumbnails sidebar.
-If no sidebar appears on the left-hand side of your document, then select View > Thumbnails or press Option + Command + 2 to enable it.
+If no sidebar appears on the left side of your document, then select View > Thumbnails or press Option + Command + 2 to enable it.

 - Indicate where to insert a secondary PDF file.
 Within the Thumbnails sidebar, select the page where you want to insert another PDF document.

 - Insert file to merge.
 On the toolbar, select Edit > Insert > Page from file.
 From the dialog box, select your file.
 The secondary PDF will now merge with the first.

 - Save the merged document.
 Select File, then Export as PDF.
 In the dialog box, rename the new document and press Save.

 Depending on the number of PDF documents you want to merge, this may result in quite a large file size.
 Before you send it, be sure to compress your file to make sure it’s easily shareable with others.

 Option 2: Combine PDF files for free online with a Mac.

 If you don’t want to install additional software to your Mac, such as Adobe Acrobat, but still need to combine PDF files, you can use the free Adobe Acrobat online tools.